alvinj/LearnFunctionalProgrammingBook/README.md

-# Learn Functional Programming Without Fear (Book)
+# Learn Functional Programming The Fast Way!

-This is the repository for my book, “Learn Functional Programming Without Fear.”
+This is the repository for my book, “Learn Functional Programming The Fast Way!”

 ## Source code